danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 I look at myself in the mirror and wonder
 When did I lose himself?
 Could I’ve done something better?
-They say the road to heaven is paved like hell —
+They say the road to heaven is paved like hell
 and Lord,
 I don't think I'll withstand.
 I wish for ignorance
 to take back the life that we used to have.
 <br>
-He is sick — very sick.
+He is sick, very sick.
 Thinking that gives me comfort.
 He is sick and needs help.
 And I am his wife.
 I’m not a monster.
 I can’t give up just like that,
 I should fight.
-Love is not a feeling — it is a promise.
+Love is not a feeling, it is a promise.
 <br>
 But looking in the mirror,
 I ask if I’m doing right.
 Deep inside, I know:
 I’m selfish.
 There is no need to lie behind these walls.
-Together, we built so much —
+Together, we built so much,
 I don't want to lose an inch of it.
 Deep inside, I don't want to be alone at the end.
 It's more about me than it is for him.